owulveryck/blog/content/post/why-is-ksh-my-script-engine.md

 Anyway, in this post I will expose two arguments, or I should say two reasons, why I usually use `ksh93` to run my scripts.

-**Note** I'm really talking about the engine of the script, (the shebang definition).
-I'm used to the bourn shell syntax therefore I also exclude any C shell from the comparison.
+**Note** I'm really talking about the engine of the script, (the shebang definition). set I'm used to the bourn shell syntax therefore I also exclude any C shell from the comparison.
 My `$SHELL` for interactivity is `zsh` because it's efficient enough and it has a bunch of really cool features I won't discuss in this post (maybe later)